Who is a Valuation analyst?

-Let us look the required qualification of a valuation analyst.
+Let us look at the required qualification of a valuation analyst.

 - The basic qualification of becoming a valuation analyst is to pursue your graduation in finance or accounting.
 Even if this is the basic qualification required to pursue a career in valuation analysis, you need to be pretty advanced in financial modeling and valuation.
 MBA is also an added advantage.

-- Having a CFA degree along with an experience of 4-5 years would turn out to be a great advantage for you as a valuation analyst.
+- Having a CFA degree, along with an experience of 4-5 years, would turn out to be a great advantage for you.